In Memory of Joe Roddis, a true friend and hero of mine, passed away 19.04.2017

 I arranged to meet Joe and Betty at Goodwood airfield to talk about their experiences and memories of times past.
 This was the beginning of a lasting friendship for me and my family.
 Joe is very reserved about his part in the war, in my view he has had amazing experiences and many interesting stories to tell as one of the ‘erks’.
 Often these forgotten stalwarts of the squadron feel humbled in the presence of the pilots but their role was of equal importance..

-Joe has appeared on several TV programmes from “Spitfire Ace”, to programmes about the Battle of Britain with David Jason and the Spitfire with John Sergeant.
+Joe had appeared on several TV programmes from “Spitfire Ace”, to programmes about the Battle of Britain with David Jason and the Spitfire with John Sergeant.
 It was Joe’s involvement with “Spitfire Ace” and RDF media that re-sparked a friendship with Betty 60 years after they parted on Worthing station.
 The Grace Spitfire, ML407 featured in this programme and it was Carolyn Grace that ensured that Joe was involved in the filming as had an association with this aircraft at Selsey in 1944